On the normality of the concatenated Fibonacci constant: Numerical experiments

 \subsection{Block frequencies}

 Although normality is a statement about all block lengths $k \geq 1$ simultaneously, the tests we can carry out empirically are limited to small $k$.
-At $N = 500{,}000$ the expected count per $k$-block is $D(N)/10^{k} \approx 2.6 \times 10^{10-k}$, which falls below statistical resolution by $k = 6$ or $7$.
+At $N = 500{,}000$ the expected count per $k$-block is $D(N)/10^{k} \approx 2.6 \times 10^{10-k}$, which is still large at $k = 6$ (about $2.6 \times 10^{4}$ per block) and drops below the level needed for a reliable full block-frequency test only around $k = 9$.
 The range $k \leq 4$ is nevertheless informative in the present problem, because the structural sources of bias identified in Section~\ref{sec:structural}, namely, the Benford distribution of leading digits and the Pisano periodicity of trailing digits, act at $k = 1$ and are coupled to each other at $k = 2$.
 Any gross failure of simple normality in $\FF$ would show up first at the smallest block lengths, and the tests below therefore probe the most likely avenues of structured deviation.

 Block counts are collected with a sliding window of stride~$1$, including cross-boundary blocks.
 Because sliding-window $k$-block counts in an i.i.d.\ sequence are not multinomial---blocks with self-overlaps (e.g.\ ``$00$'' at shift~$1$) have larger variance than those without---the naive Pearson statistic with $b^{k}-1$ degrees of freedom is not $\chi^{2}$-distributed under the uniform null.
 The correct reference distribution for sliding blocks is Good's serial statistic \cite{good-1953},